Comparison

 |---|---|---|

-| Product type | Nomad Insurance — rolling 4-week subscription (medical, travel-style) | Fixed-term, fixed-trip travel insurance (Standard & Explorer plans) |
+| Product type | Nomad Insurance: rolling 4-week subscription (medical, travel-style) | Fixed-term, fixed-trip travel insurance (Standard & Explorer plans) |

 | Best for | Open-ended trips and nomads who do not know their return date | Defined trips with a start and end date, especially adventure-heavy ones |

-| Typical price | Roughly $45–$60 per 4 weeks for a healthy under-40 (rises with age) | Quoted per trip; varies a lot by destination list, age and plan tier |
+| Typical price | About $62.72 per 4 weeks on the Essential plan (healthy 18 to 39, outside the US); rises with age | Quoted per trip; varies a lot by destination list, age and plan tier (Standard vs Explorer) |

-| Buy while already abroad? | Yes — you can start or renew after you have left home | Yes for most residencies — you can usually buy mid-trip |
+| Buy while already abroad? | Yes.
+You can start or renew after you have left home | Yes for most residencies, but a 72-hour waiting period applies before full cover kicks in |

-| Home-country coverage | Short incidental visits home covered (typically up to ~30 days per period) | Generally none — it is travel insurance, not domestic health cover |
+| Home-country coverage | Short incidental visits home covered (typically up to ~30 days per period) | Generally none.
+It is travel insurance, not domestic health cover |

 Prices, medical limits and activity lists shift often, and they swing with your age, country of residence and the plan you choose.
 Treat the figures above as ballparks, then confirm the live numbers on each provider's own quote page before you buy.